carbon-language/carbon-lang/clang/docs/CommandGuide/clang.rst

   never emit type information for types that are not referenced at all by the program.

+.. option:: -feliminate-unused-debug-types

+  By default, Clang does not emit type information for types that are defined but not used in a program.
+To retain the debug info for these unused types, the negation **-fno-eliminate-unused-debug-types** can be used.

 .. option:: -fexceptions

   Enable generation of unwind information.
 This allows exceptions to be thrown